uwec-innovation-labs/parkingNotifier/README.md

 ## How It Works

 ### Status Monitoring
 The status of the roads are monitored by scraping the [city website](http://www.ci.eau-claire.wi.us/home).
 The `monitor.js` file is the controller for the scraping of the website.
 The script checks for an alert banner at the top of the website, and if the banner is there, it visits the announcement linked to make sure it's a snow emergency alert.
 This automated check is performed every 30 minutes.
 If the announcement is a snow emergency, the script takes the contents of announcement and inserts it into a database.
-This monitoring is conducted every 30 minutes.
-It's important to limit the number of requests to respect the website host.

 ### SMS alerts
 SMS alerts are sent out using the database of subscribers.
 The provider for the messaging is [Twilio](https://www.twilio.com/).
 This service is the most convenient because it does not require knowledge of carriers and is extremely reliable.